spatie/php-structure-discoverer/README.md

 Discover::in(app_path('models'), app_path('enums'))->...
 ```

-You can get structures as such:
+You can get the structures as such:

 ```php
 Discover::in(__DIR__)->get();
 ```

-This will return an array of class FCQN's and because no filters were added the package will return all classes, enums,
+This will return an array of class FCQN, and because no conditions were added, the package will return all classes, enums, interfaces, and traits.
-interfaces and traits.

 You only discover classes like this: